missionpinball/mpf-docs/hardware/pkone/config.rst

 driver is built-in (Windows 10, Linux, MacOS), so there is no need to download and install the STM driver.

-Once this is done, when you plug in and power on your FAST controller, you should see some kind of notification that new hardware has been detected.
-What exactly you see will depend on which FAST controller you’re using and what OS you have.
-For example, here’s what happens when you plug a FAST WPC controller into Windows 10 for the first time (after you’ve installed the FTDI driver):
+Once this is done, when you plug in and power on your PKONE controller, you should see some kind of notification that new hardware has been detected.
+What exactly you see will depend on what OS you have.

-(This is just a progress bar which shows Windows configuring the drivers.
-You don’t have to click anything to get it started, and it should only take 5-10 seconds.
-It will only happen the first time you plug in the hardware.)
+TODO: Finish this section

 2. Configure your hardware platform for PKONE
 ---------------------------------------------